ublue-os/website/docs/images/bazzite/FAQ.md

 Steam is not built with flatpak in mind.
 Valve does not contribute to it, and as a result there are many workarounds that the Arch package does not have to worry about it.
 The Steam Deck uses the Arch package, and to stay consistent with SteamOS so do we.

-Running Steam in Distrobox has the advantage of using [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) can be added to the container.
+Running Steam in Distrobox has the advantage of using [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) and other packages added to the container.
 It can also utilize the latest Mesa drivers releases without the end user having to worry about ABI considerations.

 There is a [minor performance impact](https://github.com/flatpak/flatpak/issues/4187) if you run/attempt to run Flatpak games.
 However it is only noticeable with certain edge cases.